 Jenna StaufferCo-founder & CEO

-Jenna Stauffer is a Founder of Lighthouse Community Charter School and as Director of Strategic Development, oversees the finances, fundraising, and external partnerships at Lighthouse.
+Jenna Stauffer is a Founder of Lighthouse Community Charter School and the CEO.
+She oversees the finances, fundraising, and external partnerships at Lighthouse.
 Having entered teaching in 1995 through Teach for America, she has taught in both urban and rural settings.
 In addition, she was the “Teacher On Set” for a series of educational documentaries made about New York State.
 A Hoosier native, she received her degree in Wildlife Ecology from Purdue University in 1995.
 While working on her Masters Degree in Education at Harvard University in 2000, the concept for Lighthouse was born.
 Jenna is a member of Oakand Rotary and sits on the advisory boards of two new start-up charter schools.
 In her own words, “I work at Lighthouse because I believe the world will be a more peaceful and just place when all children have the opportunity to receive an excellent education that they can then use to achieve their dreams.”
 One thing you may not know about her is that she raised wolf puppies while in college.
 When she is not at Lighthouse, she enjoys hiking with her family, Steve, Luke, Ruby, and Wyatt Sexton.

 Aaron VanderwerffDirector of the Creativity Lab